-An Internet service provider (ISP) is a telecommunications business that delivers Internet-related services such as access to the Internet, domain name registration, website hosting, and so on.
-ISPs enable you to connect to the Internet.
+An Internet service provider (ISP) is a telecommunications business that delivers Internet-related services such as access to the Internet, domain name registration, website hosting, etc. ISPs enable you to connect to the Internet.

-The computers in the office where you work are likely to be connected together into a network known as a local area network (LAN).
+The computers in the office where you work are likely to be connected to a local area network (LAN).
 This enables the computers in the office to communicate with each other.
-The LAN is most likely connected to an ISP and this connection enables you to access the Internet from your office computer.
+The LAN is most likely connected to an ISP, and this connection enables you to access the Internet from your office computer.

 Either way, your home PC or your office LAN becomes part of the ISP’s network.
 The ISP will link in turn to a larger network to become part of that network.
 That network will be connected to other larger networks to create a communications system that spans the entire globe.

 Thus the Internet is nothing more than a network of networks.
 These networks connect computers using various technologies, including conventional and high-speed telephone lines, fiber-optic cables, microwave links, wireless technologies, and satellite communications.

 - Free Calls Over the Internet – Tips, and Tricks